Skip to content

 We finished up with the pocket water and as the canyon started to get dark, we cooked up some easy mac which always tastes a little better with the cold mountain air and the smell of pine.
 After a hard day of hiking and fishing, it was not too hard to fall right asleep with high hopes for the next day.

-14 Responses to “Fly Fishing Arizona: Spring Backpacking (Day 1)”
+14 thoughts on “Fly Fishing Arizona: Spring Backpacking (Day 1)”

 Excellent pictures and great report so far Ben.
 Can’t wait for the rest.
 I really enjoy reading your reports.
 I had no idea you were a bother Ewok, we will have to chat hammocks some time.
 Cheers, Paul